Staffordshire Police: Organisation

+Staffordshire Police operates with the same rank structure as other Home Office forces in Britain.

+Presently, the force operates with a senior leadership team consisting of a chief constable, deputy chief constable, two assistant chief constables and civilian assistant chief officer.

+Staffordshire Police has a roads policing unit (RPU) who police the roads across the county, focusing efforts elsewhere than motorways which are policed by the Central Motorway Police Group (CMPG).

 Staffordshire Police is one of two forces involved in the Central Motorway Police Group along with West Midlands Police.
 This unit provides roads policing for the motorway network in the West Midlands (mainly M5, M6 and M42).
-Staffordshire Police has a roads policing unit who police the roads across the county.
-Staffordshire Police had a mounted division until 1999 where a major reorganisation saw it disbanded.